Villanueva, Misamis Oriental

-Villanueva, officially the Municipality of Villanueva (Lungsod sa Villanueva; Bayan ng Villanueva), is a 2nd class municipality in the province of Misamis Oriental, Philippines.
+Villanueva, officially the Municipality of Villanueva (Lungsod sa Villanueva; Bayan ng Villanueva), is a municipality in the province of Misamis Oriental, Philippines.
 According to the 2020 census, it has a population of 40,419 people.

 History

 Long before the Spanish colonization, the place was originally named "Bongloy" by the natives called the Magahats, because of the three gigantic Bongloy trees that grew in the place where the Catholic church and town plaza stands today.

 In 1830, the mission of Jasaan, an adjacent town to the north, was to establish separation from Cagayan de Oro and evangelization to as far as the towns of Sumilao, Linabo and Malitbog in the province of Bukidnon.
 Its center of civilization and the first Church was at "Daanglungsod" which is now the Aplaya, Jasaan, where an old kota (watchtower) still exists, thus marked the birth of Christianity in Bongloy.

 Father Gregorio Parache, S.J., - (432 local historical sources of Northern Mindanao by Father Francisco Demetrio, S. J), who was the parish priest of Jasaan at that time brought a certain Captain Villanueva to Bongloy.
 Villanueva was a Mexican-American soldier who was one of the occupants of Balingasag Convent during the American occupation of the Philippines.

 Father Parache requested Captain Villanueva to assist him in the plans and then commissioned the captain to develop a potable water and irrigation system in the Bongloy area.
 As the years passed, the Magahats moved eastward below the town of Claveria and began calling Bongloy as Villanueva in honor of the captain.
 The word Villanueva was handed down through word of mouth in the succeeding generations.